-Sometimes we come to a moment in our lives where we hit bottom, where we believe that nothing can go worse and where we feel immensely alone and unaccepted.
+We live in a society where everyone hides behind armor.
+We feel vulnerable and build a wall around us to not show who we really are.
+Sometimes, we come to a moment in our lives where we hit bottom, where we believe that nothing can go worse and where we feel immensely alone and unaccepted.
 A moment in our life where we feel isolated and sad.
 We crawl every day aimlessly as if a wave were carrying us behind its back and we don’t even realize that we move with our own feet.
-We wake up in the morning, follow a flow and go back to bed, and we repeat this one day after another... and suddenly there comes a day in which we realize that we have already spent like that too much time.
+We wake up in the morning, follow a flow and go back to bed, repeating this one day after another.
+Suddenly, there comes a day in which we realize that we have already spent too much time.
 It is the moments in which we are at the deepest that give us the strength to make a change and take a step forward, either to drop the wall we have built between society and our most unarmed being or strengthen the foundations of that almost unsustainable fortification.

 There are times when it is even harder to let go of our armor, because we feel that we have become even more vulnerable beings than we already were… at the same time that those same armors become a huge burden that we carry on our shoulders and that crushes us.
 We are crushed by fear.
 Ironically, that’s when we make our armor even more resistible and opaque.
 Sometimes, they even make disappear what (or who) we really are.